scd-02/wallmart_hackathon/README.md

 <h2 style="font-family: Arial, sans-serif;">Key Features</h2>

 <p style="font-family: Arial, sans-serif;">

-- 🚀 Chrome Extension: Seamlessly submit your wildest customization ideas directly from your browser.
+🚀 Chrome Extension: Seamlessly submit your wildest customization ideas directly from your browser.
 Transform ordinary products into your personalized masterpieces with just a few clicks.

-- 🌐 Personalization Dashboard: Dive into a world where you control every detail of your shopping journey.
+🌐 Personalization Dashboard: Dive into a world where you control every detail of your shopping journey.
 Manage, track, and refine your customization requests effortlessly.

-- 📝 Customization Feedback: Voice your opinions and suggestions to shape the future of product customization.
+📝 Customization Feedback: Voice your opinions and suggestions to shape the future of product customization.
 Your feedback drives the evolution of the experience.

-- 🌟 Save Customization Offline: No internet?
+🌟 Save Customization Offline: No internet?
 No problem!
 Continue crafting your perfect product offline and sync when you're back online.

-- 🎨 Enhanced Product Visualization: See your customizations in stunning detail with our improved visualization tools.
+🎨 Enhanced Product Visualization: See your customizations in stunning detail with our improved visualization tools.
 Every feature, every color, perfectly displayed.

+🔧 Customizable Widgets: Access key information and tools quickly with widgets tailored to your needs.
+Your dashboard, your way.

-- 🔗 API/Web-hooks Integration: Connect with Walmart’s systems like never before.
+🔗 API/Web-hooks Integration: Connect with Walmart’s systems like never before.
 Automate processes and integrate deeply for a flawless experience.

 </p>